calsgeo/AXGIST4SolarSim/README.md

 - **baseRaster:** This folder contains the raster files downloaded from the data sources used for this research.
 Those files are the starting point for our workflow.
 Due to storage restrictions, we place the download link to the corresponding repository.

-    In the specific case of the DSM published by the Copernicus project, we noted that the data is no longer available to download at the time of creating this repository [September-October 2023] [more info here](https://land.copernicus.eu/en/products/products-that-are-no-longer-disseminated-on-the-clms-website?tag=Copernicus%20Land), so we are including a small excerpt of the dataset to users can use them in a similar way as we have done in this research.

 - **csv:** This folder stores the files created to compute the horizon file and the corresponding graphs.
 - **outputRaster:** This folder contains the results of the first 7 Python scripts.
 These files are the input for the corresponding raster-based simulation tool.